 - For new students looking to register with AccessAbility Services, please fill out the AccessAbility Services Application Form.
 Once submitted, we will contact you to book your first appointment.

-- For returning students enrolled in the Spring semester, please contact your AccessAbility staff member for a new ISP.
+- For returning students enrolled in the Fall semester, please contact your AccessAbility staff member for a new ISP.

 If you are in crisis or having thoughts of suicide, please contact your local Crisis Intervention Centre or call 911.